Whaoo/ArchiCloudRNN/README.md

 </p>
 CloudWatch :
 Amazon CloudWatch is a monitoring service for AWS resources and applications that provides data and operational insights, allows you to set alarms, and enables you to visualize, search, and analyze logs.
 It is pay-as-you-go with no upfront costs or long-term commitments.

+## Why we choosed going with AWS :

+## Other solutions :

+We could also have choosen to use a VPS from a cloud provider like OVH, deployed an ubuntu server edition on it, launched a FastAPI/Flask server, that executed the python scripts and display the result on the webpage.
+But that would cost more than 10$, where the initial option will be way less, as it is a pay as you go, and we won't be using it that much.